zephyrproject-rtos/zephyr/doc/kernel/overview/system_fundamentals.rst

 Both application code and kernel code execute as privileged code within a single shared address space.

-A :dfn:`application` is a set of user-supplied files that the Zephyr build system processes to generate an application image.
+An :dfn:`application` is a set of user-supplied files that the Zephyr build system processes to generate an application image.
 The application consists of application-specific code, a collection of kernel configuration settings, and at least one Makefile.
 The application's kernel configuration settings enable the build